 When Should I Get Pre-Approved for a Mortgage?

 It is beneficial to get pre-approved for a mortgage before you begin your house search during the home buying process because a pre-approval outlines how much house you can afford.
 Therefore, the pre-approval will help you create a budget and give you confidence while you search for the right property.
 Having a mortgage pre-approval may prove you are a serious buyer and may be beneficial during a bidding war on a home.

 Typically, a mortgage company will request the following documents for a mortgage pre-approval:

 - Last two years of Federal Tax Returns (personal & business)

 - Two most recent pay stubs

 How Long are Pre-Approvals Good For?

 A mortgage pre-approval is usually good for 60-90 days.
-If you’re still searching for a property when the pre-approval expires, get in touch with your mortgage lender to get a new one.
-A mortgage pre-approval has a time frame because the lender bases it on your most recent financial information.
+If you’re still searching for a property when the pre-approval expires, get in touch with your mortgage company to get a new one.
+A mortgage pre-approval has a time frame because the company bases it on your most recent financial information.

 A pre-qualification is a simple, non-binding letter drawn up by a mortgage specialist that states that they have reviewed your financial information.
 A pre-qualification only provides an estimated or approximate loan amount and is not a commitment.